RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Precision Control/README.md

 the 8 bit byte.
 Once the byte hits 255, the byte resets to 0.
 Each of these pins is then connected to one of the legs of the R2R ladder producing a triangle function.

+## FFT
+In the case of the FFT data found, it can be seen below that by adding in a loading effect of 1M ohm the lower frequencies even out to be similar to all other frequencies.

 ## Connections
 Each of the 8 pins is connected starting from P6.0 to the left most leg, all the way to P2.7 at the rightmost leg.
 Then using the supplied code the user can generate a triangle wave.